KatePaulauskas/watch-store/README.md

 ![Checkout Page](/media/checkout-page.jpeg)

-The Checkout Page allows users to finalise their purchases by filling out necessary information, including shipping details, payment methods, and selecting add-ons like extended warranties.
-Logged-in users benefit from having their information prefilled, speeding up the checkout process.
-Users can also log in at checkout if not already signed in.
-The page is designed to provide a secure, seamless user experience, ensuring that customers can complete their transactions with confidence.
-Upon successful checkout, an order confirmation is displayed, summarizing the order and providing the estimated delivery time.
+The Checkout Page allows users to finalise their purchases by filling out necessary information, including customer details, delivery details and payment details.
+It supports logged-in users with prefilled delivery addresses, and also provides the option to log in at checkout.

+Customers can select add-ons like extended warranty or shipping insurance, which are applied to each item in the cart.

+Delivery Methods calculated based on delivery rate × cart weight.

+Available Delivery Methods:

+- Standard (5-10 days): Selected by default.
+- Priority (3-5 days): Available for faster shipping.

+Superuser can add more options through the admin dashboard.

+If a product has no weight set, it defaults to 0.5 kg.
+If shipping cost calculation fails for any reason, a flat rate of €15 is applied to the order.

+While an order is being process, customer gets a notification:

+Upon successful checkout, users are directed to 'Thank You' page with the order number and summary.

+This setup ensures a secure and efficient checkout process, allowing customers to review their purchases, choose the preferred delivery method, opt in for add-ons and securely checkout.

 ### Thank You Page

 The Thank You Page provides users with a confirmation that their order has been successfully processed.
-It displays a summary of the order, including product details, the total cost, shipping information.
+It displays a summary of the order, including order number, notification about confirmation email, products with quantities and charges breakdown.
 This page reassures customers that their payment has been securely processed and provides them with an order number.

 One product in the order: